Is It Safe to Travel to Botswana in 2026?

 Remote Workerslow

-Remote workers can find reliable WiFi in urban areas, but should avoid rural regions where connectivity may be intermittent.
+Remote workers can find reliable connectivity in urban areas, but should be cautious about personal safety and health risks in less populated regions.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Botswana.